htcondor/htcondor/docs/admin-manual/configuration-templates.rst

        Sets configuration that enables the *condor_credd* and *condor_credmon_oauth* daemons, which allow for the automatic renewal of user-supplied OAuth2 credentials.
-       See section
-       :ref:`admin-manual/setting-up-special-environments:enabling_oauth_credentials`
-       for more information.
+       See section :ref:`enabling_oauth_credentials` for more information.

     -  ``Adstash``